-Yes – the lively little town of Rosscarbery is well worth a visit.
-Although there isn’t a huge number of things to do in Rosscarbery itself, it’s a lovely little base to explore West Cork from.
+The lively little town of Rosscarbery is well worth a visit.
+While there aren’t many things to do in Rosscarbery itself, it’s a lovely base to explore from.

 Where is there to visit close to Rosscarbery?

-There’s an endless number of places to visit near Rosscarbery, from lighthouses and coastal drives, to hikes, gorgeous towns and villages and a number of islands.
+There’s an endless number of places to visit near Rosscarbery, from lighthouses and coastal drives, to hikes, gorgeous towns and islands.